 Let’s say, you don’t look at a business loan as an option.
-Then, you can try to qualify for a Small Business Administration loan guarantee.
+Then, you can try to apply for a government-backed loan called the Small Business Administration loan or SBA loan.
 They have a lot of various loan types so you can find something suitable for your startup.
 The cons of SBA loans: it takes a lot of paperwork and time to get approved.
 Note that in the current COVID-19 situation, startups can receive a PPP loan.

 How to get the investor for your startup?
 The search for a specific person sounds like an easy thing.
 Although, in real life, it is far from that.
 So check up the entrepreneur and angel investor websites to find your match.
 You can start here: Angel Capital Association, Gust, Carrefour Capital Connexion, Canadian Investment Network, and The BC Angel Forum.

 Looks like finding your angel investor wouldn’t make sense?
 You can try to find support at the crowdfunding platforms like: